↑ Back/Next ↑

 Chinese all-purpose cleaver

 The traditional Chinese cleaver, the cleaver that can do it all.
 Chop trough duck, chicken bones.
 Slice through veggies and fruit.
 The traditional Chinese cleaver is what all chefs use in China.
 Not only do they use these types in the professional kitchen they also are mandatory in the Chinese culinary school.
 Once you have mastered the Chinese cleaver you will be able to perform every task you can do with a western chef’s knife including food transferring because of a bigger surface.
 This traditional Chinese cleaver is built like a tank.
 The front is sharper so that you can be more precise and decorate your dishes with your knife skills.
-The heel is thicker for a more demanding task like chopping through bones.
+The heel is thicker for a more demanding task like chopping through small bones.
 The back of the blade is used to tenderize meat.

 Chinese vegetable cleaver